NOAH Compendium

 The chewable tablets are flavoured.
 In order to avoid any accidental ingestion, store tablets out of reach of animals.

-In rare cases a slight positively chronotropic effect (rise in heart rate) and vomiting can occur.
-However, these effects are dose-dependent and can be avoided by reducing the dose.
+1 These these effects are dose-dependent and can be avoided by reducing the dose.

-In rare cases, an increase in mitral valve regurgitation has been observed during chronic pimobendan treatment in dogs with mitral valve disease.
+4 Observed during chronic pimobendan treatment in dogs with mitral valve disease.

 In pharmacological studies no interaction between the cardiac glycoside ouabain (strophanthin) and pimobendan was observed.
 The pimobendan-induced increase in cardiac contractility is attenuated by the calcium antagonists verapamil and diltiazem and by the β-antagonist propranolol.